iem-projects/striem/README.md

 striem - STReam IEM
 ===================

-this is a simple RTMP streamer for various concert competitions
+this is a simple RTMP audio/video streamer used at the KUG to stream e.g. the schubert-competition